mitsuba-renderer/drjit/docs/unused/gpu.rst

 reason, both ``.numpy()`` and ``.torch()`` functions take an optional ``eval`` argument that is set to ``True`` by default.
-Passing ``False`` causes the operation to return an uninitialized NumPy or PyTorch array, while at the same time scheduling Enoki code that will eventually fill this memory with valid contents the next time that :cpp:func:`cuda_eval` is triggered.
+Passing ``False`` causes the operation to return an uninitialized NumPy or PyTorch array, while at the same time scheduling Dr.Jit code that will eventually fill this memory with valid contents the next time that :cpp:func:`cuda_eval` is triggered.
 An example is shown below.
 This feature is to be used with caution.